Ohio GED Requirements

 The GED preparatory program designed by Onsego includes numerous GED online classes that include quizzes and lots of practice tests.
 Onsego’s GED prep course will help you get ready for the GED exam efficiently.

 The course includes many short lessons that cover all GED topics in small, bite-sized chunks.
-This allows you to retain the presented information easier.
-You can learn with these engaging video lessons from wherever there’s an internet connection and on any device.
+This allows you to retain the presented information more easily.
+You can learn with these engaging video lessons from wherever there’s an Internet connection and on any device.

 Additionally, we explain a few fantastic strategies for finding correct answers, even to the most difficult GED questions.